igox/unbound-customized/README.md

 This is a very minor change to [`alpinelinux/unbound`](https://hub.docker.com/r/alpinelinux/unbound) docker image to include the `drill` DNS tool.

-Aim is to add a native health check when to the container.
+Aim is to add a native health check when using this modified container.

 Implemented `health_check` is the following equivalent of `docker compose`: